top of page

 Airplane Wing_edited_edited.png

-Before leaving the airport, go to the Air Canada Baggage Service Counter near the baggage claim area.
+Before leaving the airport, go to the Air Canada Baggage Service Counter near baggage claim.
+You’ll need:

-A staff member will help you create a Property Irregularity Report (PIR) — your official lost baggage report and tracking number.
+A staff member will create a Property Irregularity Report (PIR) — your official lost baggage report and tracking number.

-If you’ve already left the airport, you can still report it online:
+If you’ve already left the airport, you can report it online: Air Canada Lost Baggage

 Step 2: Track Your Bag Online

-Once you’ve submitted your PIR report, you can track your bag using WorldTracer, Air Canada’s global baggage tracking system:
+After filing your PIR report, track your luggage using WorldTracer, Air Canada’s global baggage system:

-Enter your reference number (e.g., YULAC12345) and last name to check the status.
-You’ll see updates such as:
+Enter your PIR number and last name to see updates like:

-In transit — the bag is on a connecting flight
+In transit: Bag is on a connecting flight

-Most Air Canada passengers get their luggage back within 24–72 hours.
+Most passengers are reunited with luggage within 24–72 hours.

 Step 3: Reimbursement for Delayed Bags

-If your luggage is delayed for more than 24 hours, Air Canada will reimburse reasonable expenses for essentials such as clothing and toiletries.
+If your luggage is delayed more than 24 hours, Air Canada reimburses reasonable essentials such as clothing or toiletries.

 To qualify: